GitHub Copilot Common Bugs in 2026: Errors & Fixes for AI-Built Apps

-The most common bugs we find in GitHub Copilot apps and how to fix them.
-Real examples from production code reviews.
+The most common bugs we find in GitHub Copilot apps in 2026 and exactly how to fix them.
+Real examples from production code reviews of vibe-coded apps.

 Why GitHub Copilot code has bugs